Hannah Arendt Center presents:

 6:00 pm – 8:00 pm

-Lecture: “Civil Discourse in a Polarized World”This event occurs on: Mon.
+Lecture: “Building a Grassroots Movement”This event occurred on: Mon.
 February 25, 6 pm – 8 pm

 Rana Abdelhamid is an internationally acclaimed human rights organizer, first-degree black belt, public speaker, and social entrepreneur focused on the empowerment of marginalized communities.
 Abdelhamid established Malikah at 16 after being attacked by a stranger who tried to rip the hijab from her head.
 Malikah is a global collective of women committed to building safety and power for women through healing, self-defense, economic empowerment, and leadership training.
 Over the past eight years, Abdelhamid and her volunteer team of women conducted healing spaces and trained over 3,000 women in 17 cities across the globe.
 For the past three years, Malikah has held the National Muslim Women’s Summit at Harvard University, training 50 Muslim American women in leadership and community organizing.
 Abdelhamid has personally conducted trainings and facilitated healing spaces in the United States, Spain, Scotland, Ireland, Jordan, Tunisia, Mexico, and the Dominican Republic.
 Her work as founder of Malikah has led to coverage in AJ+ with 1M views, a L’Oreal award that got thousands of votes, an online self-defense kit with 1 million hits, and features in Teen Vogue, on the BBC, and in the Huffington Post.